augbrts/cybersecurity-portfolio/devsecops-project/README.md

 This project demonstrates the integration of security practices early in the Software Development Lifecycle (SDLC) by building and analyzing a simple vulnerable application.

-The goal is to apply a **shift-left security approach**, identifying and mitigating vulnerabilities before deployment.
+The goal is to apply a **shift-left security approach**, identifying and understanding vulnerabilities before deployment.

 ---